iWas-Coder/iQtile/README.md

 Let's going to install all needed packages and dependencies to be able to apply the customization, directly off of pacman's repositories.
 We have a file, named *packages.txt*, which is essentially a list of all package names that can be used as the input of *pacman* to install them at once.

-    curl -L https://github.com/iWas-Coder/iQtile/blob/main/dotfiles/packages.txt > packages.txt
+    curl -L https://github.com/iWas-Coder/iQtile/raw/main/dotfiles/packages.txt > packages.txt
     sudo pacman -S - < packages.txt

 # Qtile configuration

 ![Qtile](img/iQtile%20Project%20qtile.png)

 We will be using Qtile as our WM.
-To import the settings I made, we can use the following script to automatize the file management.
+To import the settings I made, we can use the following script to automate the file management.

+    curl -L https://github.com/iWas-Coder/iQtile/raw/main/scripts/qtile_config.sh > qtile_config.sh
+    chmod +x qtile_config.sh
+    ./qtile_config.sh

 # LightDM configuration

 ![LightDM](img/iQtile%20Project%20lightdm.png)

+We will be using LightDM as our DE or DM.
+When we installed the package list previously, we include some greeters for the login manager of LightDM.
+In addition to that, we need to set the session that we want to use in the correspondent config file.
+We will use the 'lightdm-webkit2-greeter' session, as it comes pre-configured and it works very good.
+We must edit a couple of files, changing the following lines:

+'/etc/lightdm/lightdm.conf':

+    (...)

+'/etc/lightdm/lightdm-webkit2-greeter.conf':

+    (...)

+'(...)':

     (...)

 # Picom configuration

 ![Picom](img/iQtile%20Project%20picom.png)